CHEM-PHYS-X684/python-package-best-practices/_episodes/02-git.md

 In this section, we are going to  edit files in the Python package that we created earlier, and use `git` to track those changes.

-First, use a terminal to `cd` into the top directory of the local repository (the outer molecool directory).
+First, use a terminal to `cd` into the top directory of the local repository (the outer my_repo directory).

 In order for `git` to keep track of your project, or any changes in your project, you must first tell it that you want it to do this.